polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard that tracks the points scored.
 This will help Polymer facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
-Thus, performance on the leaderboard (percentile based) enables participants to accumulate reward attributes and potential developer allocation in the future.
+By excelling on the leaderboard, which will be rewarded based on percentile, participants can earn reward attributes and stand a chance to receive potential future developer allocation.

-At the same time teams who are able to showcase meaningful development get the opporunity to graduate to Polymer's Launch Partner Program - wherein they receive Polymer support to take their protocol to market, incentives to bootstrap early users and gain exclusive access to Polymer resources.
+Moreover, teams demonstrating substantial and meaningful development have the opportunity to advance to Polymer’s Launch Partner Program.
+This program is designed to support the most promising projects in transitioning from concept to market.
+Selected teams will benefit from:

+- Comprehensive support from Polymer to launch their protocol to the market.
+- Incentives to attract and bootstrap early adopters.
+- Exclusive access to Polymer resources and tools.

+### Additional Reward Attributes
-Additional rewards attributes will be given for:
+In recognition of exceptional contributions and achievements, additional rewards will be bestowed upon:

-- Top 3 teams in the leaderboard
+- The top 3 teams on the leaderboard.
-- Top project in each Quest category
+- The leading project within each Quest category.
-- Proposing meaningful or fun use-cases
+- Contributions that propose meaningful or particularly fun use-cases.
-- Most community contribution
+- Participants who stand out for their community contributions.
-- Most wow factor
+- Projects that exhibit the "Most Wow Factor".

+In future these incentives will not just to reward technical excellence but also our wider community in the following Phases of the PIT.

 ## Resources